DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 #### 9.1.2 Version control

-I utilised version control systems such as git to maintain my project, my first application was developed in February and completely rewritten as it fell short of a structured application, it was more a getting to grips with Android Studio and working with audio sampling.
-By the beginning of summer I had completely redesigned and created a new application from scratch with followed programming styles and conditions more closely.
+I utilised version control systems such as git to maintain my project, my first application was developed in February and completely rewritten as it fell short of a structured application, <span class="highlight">it was used more for getting to grips with Android Studio and working with audio sampling than an actual implementation</span>.
+By the beginning of summer I had completely redesigned and created a new application from scratch which followed programming styles and conditions more closely.

 #### 9.1.3 IDE (Integrated Development Environment)

-For the project Android Studio was used to develop and maintain the application while using an emulator for some minor details such as verifying output data whereas for the majority of testing a real phone was attached to the computer and interacted directly with the IDE.
-Emulation does not cover well with audio sampling and this would train from my actual desktop microphone rather than my smartphones microphone which would lead to poor evaluation of results.
+For the project, Android Studio was used to develop and maintain the application while using an emulator for some minor details such as verifying output data, whereas for the majority of testing a real phone was attached to the computer and interacted directly with the IDE.
+Emulation does not cover well with audio sampling and this would train from my actual desktop microphone rather than my smartphone's microphone which would lead to poor evaluation of results.

 ### 9.2 Program Steps